hterhors/SoccerPlayerOBIEProject/README.md

 5)  SoccerPlayerOntology https://github.com/hterhors/SoccerPlayerOntology

 **Related Projects, Implementations / Examples**
-1) OWL2JavaBin https://github.com/hterhors/OWL2JavaBin is a tool taht can be used to convert ontologies written in OWL into java binaries which are used in the OBIE-ML-Framework.
+1) OWL2JavaBin https://github.com/hterhors/OWL2JavaBin is a tool that can be used to convert ontologies written in OWL into java binaries which are used in the OBIE-ML-Framework.
 2) SoccerPlayerOntology https://github.com/hterhors/SoccerPlayerOntology is an example ontology that was generated with OWL2javaBin.
 It contains the OWL file and the resulting java binaries.
 3) SoccerPlayerOBIEProject https://github.com/hterhors/SoccerPlayerOBIEProject is a project that works with the generated SoccerPalyerOntology.
 It contains example source code for
   i) the information extraction task using the OBIE MachineLearningFramework (incl. template / feature generation),